★ Investing Strategy Research & Guides ★

 Buffett’s strategy is to look for growing, high-quality companies that generate large amounts of cash.
 The Graham strategy is to seek stable, low-priced companies that generate lots of cash.

 Graham and Buffett ultimately diverged a little in their strategies.
-Graham’s strategy was one of diversification, buying several stable stocks to create a high margin of safety.
+Graham’s strategy was diversification, which involved buying several stable stocks to create a high margin of safety.

-In the Buffett strategy, cash flow is a tool for growth.
+In Buffett’s strategy, cash flow is a tool for growth.
 A cash-rich company can afford to upgrade its technology, expand into new markets, develop new products, increase marketing, and borrow large amounts of money.
 Thus, a cash-rich company is more likely to grow.

 One of Buffett’s conclusions is that a company is unsafe unless it grows.
-Buffett designed the strategy of buying growing companies to ensure growth and cash flow.
+To ensure growth and cash flow, Buffett designed the strategy of buying growing companies.

 Graham designed his strategy to create a wide margin of safety by spreading the investment over many stocks.
-The Buffett strategy generates cash by concentrating investment in cash-rich companies.
+Buffett’s strategy generates cash by concentrating investment in cash-rich companies.

 Dividend Value Strategy

 Graham and Buffett use dividend value because it ensures a steady cash flow.
-The difference is that Buffett and Graham use the dividend value differently.
+The difference is that they use dividend values differently.

-Graham strategists view a high dividend yield as a means of increasing the margin of safety.
-Buffett strategists see the dividend yield as cash they can use to fuel future growth.
+Graham strategists view a high dividend yield as a means of increasing the margin of safety, while Buffett strategists see it as cash they can use to fuel future growth.

 Franchise value is key to the Buffett strategy but ignored in the Graham strategy.
 Buffett will pay more for companies with strong franchises because he thinks strong franchises make more money.

-Graham strategists view a company’s share price as a more important metric than the franchise value.
-In the Graham worldview, the share price can tell if a company is overpriced or underpriced.
+Graham strategists view a company’s share price as a more important metric than its franchise value.
+In their worldview, the share price can tell whether a company is overpriced or underpriced.

-Graham strategists think of share price as a measure of the margin of safety.
-In the Graham world, the higher the share price, the smaller the margin of safety.
+Graham strategists consider share price a measure of the margin of safety.
+In this world, the higher the share price, the smaller the margin of safety.

 Under the Buffett worldview, the share price has no relation to the company’s true value.
 Buffett considers the franchise value a better indicator of a company’s true value.
 In Buffett’s world, the higher the franchise value, the more money the company can make.